 Analysis and Test Results

-Soundbars provide a simple, effective and, when compared to the cost of surround sound systems, relatively inexpensive way to take your home theater rig to the next level.
-Obviously these gadgets need to sound good to be worthy of the coveted shelf space below your TV, but there are a number of different attributes that differentiate one model from another.
-Our scores are based off of 10 hands on tests that range from sound quality to ease of use and installation, all the way through the design and style.
+Soundbars provide a simple, effective, and (when compared to the cost of surround sound systems) relatively inexpensive way to take your home theater rig to the next level.
+Of course, these gadgets need to sound good to be worthy of the coveted shelf space below your TV, and there are plenty of different attributes that differentiate one model from another.
+Our scores are based on hands-on tests that range from sound quality to ease of use and installation, all the way through to the design and styling.

-First and foremast a soundbar needs to add depth to an at home cinematic experience by making soundscapes feel more immersive.
-Ideally, it should also be able to belt out a tune in case your party turns from movie marathon to dancing disco.
-Thus we weighted our sound quality metric most heavily and spent the bulk of our testing time making certain that it was accurately quantified.
-To do this we spent hours comparing each model side-by-side through watching special effects heavy movies, listening to Hans Zimmer soundtracks, and shamelessly dancing to embarrassing pop songs (all in the name of science, of course).
+First and foremost, a soundbar needs to add depth to the at-home cinematic experience by making soundscapes feel more immersive.
+Ideally, it should also be able to crank out some jams if your gathering turns from a movie marathon to a dance party.
+Because sound quality most directly relates to a model's primary function, we weighted the sound quality metric the heaviest and spent the bulk of our testing time making sure that it was accurately assessed.
+To do this, we spent hours comparing each model side-by-side by watching special effects-heavy movies, listening to Hans Zimmer soundtracks, and shamelessly dancing to embarrassing pop songs (all in the name of science, of course).